bigjoestretch/public/Intune/Win32Apps/README.md

 This repository contains Windows app (Win32) scripts used to deploy various apps using Microsoft Intune.

-Here is a list of apps currently listed in this repo:
+Here is a list of apps I currently have listed in this repo:

 ## Apps